While online shopping may be more popular these days, Americans are still spending a substantial amount of time (and money) at supermarkets.

 Before you toss that package into your cart, flip it around first.
 While the front of the packaging may boast buzzwords like "healthy" or "low-calorie," the back of the box tells the real story.

 For starters, take a good look at the nutrition facts panel.
-Pay attention to saturated fat, sodium and sugars (things to avoid) as well as dietary fiber, vitamin D, calcium, iron and potassium (nutrients you need), per the FDA.
+Pay attention to saturated fat, sodium and added sugars (things to limit) as well as dietary fiber, vitamin D, calcium, iron and potassium (nutrients you need), per the FDA.

 Also note the serving size, so you don't unintentionally overindulge.
 For example, one small bag of chips can contain several servings.